Roseland ParcTregony, Cornwall

 However, when the lease is assigned, the Landlord reserves the right to restore the property to its original condition at the expense of the outgoing tenant.
 An administration fee of £90 inclusive of VAT is chargeable for approval and final inspection of the works.

 Within the terms of the lease guests may stay with you for 28 days maximum at any one time.
 Please inform the office if any guests are staying.

-En-suite guest room is also available within the Village at extremely reasonable prices.
+En-suite guest rooms are also available within the Village at extremely reasonable prices.

 Car parking is available within the Village on a “first come, first served” basis.